adisreve/react-ts-chat-app/README.md

 #### Alternatively

-Just run npm start in root folder and the app will be hosted on `http://localhost:3001`
+Run npm start in root folder and the app will be hosted on `http://localhost:3001`

 **Happy Chatting!** :smile: